-Mark is a medical sociologist with professional experience in clinical, community and policy settings.
-He publishes widely in health promotion, public health, health psychology, sociology, sexualities, narrative methods and social theory.
+Mark is a medical sociologist with experience in clinical settings and public health research in the UK and Australia.
+He publishes widely on the sociology of infectious and chronic diseases, community-oriented health promotion and public health, and the narrative turns in bioethics and health communications.
 Mark has published books, edited collections and special issues with leading presses and journals and written numerous reports and policy documents for government and community agencies.
 See Mark’s Google Scholar profile here.

 - International scientific and public policy framings of transformative HIV technologies, including PrEP, rapid and self-testing, self-triage, and the test and treat paradigm Funded by a Monash ...
 Read more